YOU ARE HERE Pest Watch > Whitefly control

 Unfortunately, whitefly don't go round in ones or two - they go round in hordes of hundreds and a severe attack can severely weaken a plant.
 You will often see a 'cloud' of whitefly flying away from a plant whose leaves have been disturbed.

-Whitefly tend to be more of a problem in greenhouses and indoors, but one species is very troublesome on brassicas, ans another on tomatoes and related crops.
+Whitefly tend to be more of a problem in greenhouses and indoors, but one species is very troublesome on brassicas, and another on tomatoes and related crops.

 Control

 Sadly, whitefly can be difficult to control - some people say impossible - because they have a very fast lifecycle; they can develop from egg to adult in as little as three weeks in the summer.
-This means that if you are using chemical pesticides to kill them (generally it is only the adult that is affected) you have to spray very regularly to control a severe outbreak.
+This means that if you are using contact or organic chemical pesticides to kill them, you have to spray very regularly to control a severe outbreak; in the height of a hot summer this could be every two or three days.
 And then you have to be very vigilant to catch other outbreaks early.
 If you've only a few plants it is simpler to check over them regularly and squash adults and scales (you can just about see them) as soon as they appear.

 In the greenhouse you can catch them by hanging yellow sticky traps just above the leaves of plants - they are attracted to the colour yellow, which is why I've never been able to work out why growing-bags are that colour!
 Some people even vacuum their plants regularly to remove the little flying pests!